The Auxiliary Lua API

 ba.bytearray.copy(to-array, n, string|array [, i [, j]])

-Copy a string or bytearray that optionally starts at i and continues until j to to-array (argument 1) at position 'n'.
+Copy a string or bytearray that optionally starts at i and continues until j to to-array (argument 1) at position n.
 The arguments i and j can be negative.
-If i is absent, then it is assumed to be equal to 1.
-If j is absent, then it is assumed to be equal to -1 (which is the same as the array length).
-The from string or from bytearray can be larger than what can fit in the to-array.
-Only the amount that can fit in to-array is copied.
-The function returns the amount of bytes that were not copied (the overflow amount).
+If i is absent, it is assumed to be equal to 1.
+If j is absent, it is assumed to be equal to -1 (which is the same as the array length).
+The source string or source bytearray can be larger than what can fit in to-array.
+Only the amount that fits in to-array is copied.
+The function returns the number of bytes that were not copied (the overflow amount).

-Note that a string or bytearray can also be copied by using indicies e.g. mybytearray[5]="hello".
-However, using indicies throws an exception if the from data cannot fit in to the to-array.
+Note that a string or bytearray can also be copied by using indices, e.g., mybytearray[5] = "hello".
+However, using indices throws an exception if the source data cannot fit in to-array.

 ba.bytearray.h2n(array, n, size, number)